-(E) Explanation of effect of partial funding:

-(CH) Explanation of effect of partial funding:

-(CS) Explanation of effect of partial funding:

-MATERIALS & SUPPLIES \$

-(MS) Explanation of effect of partial funding:

-CURRICULUM DEVELOPMENT (HOURS)

-(CD) Explanation of effect of partial funding:

-Our most urgent priorities would be met, and enhancing curriculume for Electrical Fundamentals which serves Engineering students would be postponed.

-PART-TIME FACULTY \$

-(PF) Explanation of effect of partial funding:

-TIMESHEET STAFF \$

-(TS) Explanation of effect of partial funding:

-TRAVEL \$

-(T) Explanation of effect of partial funding:

-Funding Request: Curriculum Development
+(E) Explanation of effect of partial funding: COMPUTER HARDWARE \$ (CH) Explanation of effect of partial funding: COMPUTER SOFTWARE \$ (CS) Explanation of effect of partial funding: MATERIALS & SUPPLIES \$ (MS) Explanation of effect of partial funding: CURRICULUM DEVELOPMENT (HOURS) 120 (CD) Explanation of effect of partial funding: Our most urgent priorities would be met, and enhancing curriculum which requires more faculty positions would be postponed.
+PART-TIME FACULTY \$ (PF) Explanation of effect of partial funding: TIMESHEET STAFF \$ (TS) Explanation of effect of partial funding: TRAVEL \$ (T) Explanation of effect of partial funding: Funding Request: Curriculum Development

-1. List the following information

-- Course Numbers (titles if not currently offered) - Instructor Name(s) who will work on the curriculum development

-- Whether each of the courses is in, or has been through, the curriculum approval process - Course Numbers: PH 091,2; PH 101,2,3; PH 201,2,3; PH 211,2,3; ASTR 107, ASTR 121,2,3; ENGR 221; GS 110,210 - Instructor Name(s) who will work on the curriculum development: (Assuming all is funded) Dennis Gilbert, Paul Bunson; Kathy Hadley; Mike Mitchell; Ahmad Rajabzadeh; new faculty members not identified. - Whether each of the courses is in, or has been through, the curriculum approval process: All courses have been established and approved
+- 1. List the following information - Course Numbers (titles if not currently offered) - Instructor Name(s) who will work on the curriculum development - Whether each of the courses is in, or has been through, the curriculum approval process - Course Numbers: PH 091,2; PH 101,2,3; PH 201,2,3; PH 211,2,3; ASTR 107, ASTR 121,2,3; ENGR 221; GS 110,210 - Instructor Name(s) who will work on the curriculum development: (Assuming all is funded) Dennis Gilbert, Paul Bunson; unidentified adjunct colleagues. - Whether each of the courses is in, or has been through, the curriculum approval process: All courses have been established and approved